The Cumberland County Continuum of Care on Homelessness

 The City supports the Cumberland County Continuum of Care on Homelessness, the lead entity for planning and the coordination of homeless activities in Cumberland County.
 The city does not receive Emergency Solutions Grant funds (ESG) and therefore the funding of homeless services is very limited.
 We remain focused on providing technical support for service providers.
 The City also funds a limited amount of homeless activities.

 The Fayetteville Police Department continues to assign a police officer to provide a uniform way to work with and identify homeless persons.
 The program has facilitated an effective communications network between the City and local homeless providers.
-The Homeless Project Officer assists individuals with getting shelter, clothing, food, financial assistance and other necessities.
+The Homeless Project Officer assists individuals with getting connected with shelter, clothing, food, financial assistance and other necessities.
+There is also a Family Reunification Program administered by the officer to connect a homeless person with family or to a drug/alcohol rehab facility that is ready to take a new client.

 Utility Deposit for Homeless Clients

-During this program year, the Community Development Department provides support to the following homeless service providers:
+During the 2017-2018 program year, the Community Development Department will provide support to the following homeless service providers:

 POINT IN TIME (PIT) - HOMELESS REPORT